utilmeta/utype/docs/en/references/field.md

 # > {'last_activity': datetime.datetime(...), 'key_sketch': 'QWERT*****'}
 ```

-In this example, we declare a `no_output=True` field `access_key`, which is not output, but can be accessed by using the attribute name, so that the `key_sketch` attribute can be calculated, which is a common key semi-hidden processing scenario.
-The key field itself ( `access_key`) is not output, only the processed result field ( `key_sketch`) is output
+In this example, we declare a `no_output=True` field `access_key`, which will not output, but can be accessed by using the attribute name, so that the `key_sketch` attribute can be calculated, which is a common key semi-hidden scenario.
+The key field itself ( `access_key` ) is not output, only the processed result ( `key_sketch` ) is outputed

 !!! warning
+	The "output" concepts only applies to dataclass, so using `no_output=True` in function params has no meaning

 ### By function

 `no_input` And `no_output` parameters can be passed in a function that dynamically determines whether to accept input or output based on the value of the field.

 ```python
 from utype import Schema, Field